Get 80% off your plan for your first 3 months*

 A value proposition is one tool among several marketing instruments.
 Here's how it differs from related concepts:

-- Mission statement: explains why your company exists; a value proposition focuses on your product or service
+• Mission statement: explains why your company exists.
+A value proposition focuses on your product or service and the benefit it delivers.

-- Slogan or tagline: embodies a specific aspect of your brand; a value proposition communicates customer benefits
+• Slogan or tagline: captures a specific aspect of your brand personality.
+A value proposition communicates a concrete customer benefit.

 Why does your business need a value proposition?